grokit/dcore/apps/notes_db/README.md

     could make generic with topen <tag>
     tag lost

-html / js dashboard
-    really need a simple dashboard, with `copy to clipboard` for vim open would be really nice if could refresh from dashboard

 # Overview

 NotesDB: Take notes from a single Markdown file, and organize them in folders with metadata.
 Provide search utility which interprets metadata and folder structure (e.g. if search query in title, search will show before a note that has search query in body, search by tags, ...).